huguesdevimeux/StocksViewer/README.md

 # Stocks viewer

 #### Using FXML and JavaFX
-  Login/Sign up to open a stocks viewer page, input URL and press open and live the Stonks Life.
+  Login/Sign up to open a stocks viewer page, just set the stock you want to see and press `open` and live the Stonks Life.

   __Configurations:__